BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 BOTTOM LINE:

-Several studies have shown that blueberries have anti-diabetic effects, helping to improve insulin sensitivity and lower blood sugar levels.
+Furthermore, several studies have shown that blueberries have anti-diabetic effects, helping to improve insulin sensitivity and lower blood sugar levels.

 Health sources